 Maybe you’re thinking of a way to support a not-for-profit or charity that you believe in.
 Here’s another way to do that with something you already have; your traditional IRA.
-This is known as a Qualified Charitable Distribution (QCD).
+These are known as Qualified Charitable Distributions (QCD).
 We’ve talked about IRAs before and how when you take money out it’s taxable.
-At age 70 ½ you have to start taking distributions, but maybe you don’t have anything to do with that money.
+At age 72 you have to start taking distributions, but maybe you don’t have anything to do with that money.

 You could spend, save, reinvest, give, donate, or leverage it.
 We are going to talk about donating it, in this video.
 One way to do this is to take the money out of your IRA, then give the funds to the charity.
 In this case you would be taxed on the distribution of the funds because they are coming to you first.